kulla/hackathoern-collab-oer-editor/README.md

-# Experiment to implement a simple editor with a plugin system
+# Experiment to implement a collaborative editor for educational materials

+This is a prototype for a collaborative editor for educational materials using CRDTs with [Yjs](https://yjs.dev/).
+It was developed for and at the [2.
+HackathOERn in Weimar](https://edu-sharing-network.org/projekt-hackathoern/) in which software solutions for a better OER infrastructure were developed ([OER = Open educational resources](https://en.wikipedia.org/wiki/Open_educational_resources)).

 ## Setup